Why Bali Is Popular Among German Digital Nomads

 - Easier long-term planning

 This can be especially useful for individuals spending several months in Bali while managing online businesses or remote clients abroad.
+Related insights are available in How Germans Can Stay Long-Term in Bali.

 Can Germans Work Online Legally from Bali?